-2. While walking through the forest, stay on trails and keep your pets on a leash.
+2. Stay on trails while walking through the forest and keep your pets on a leash.

-If you spot it, report its presence to park officials or your municipality.
-You can also record your observation using Sentinelle a detection tool provided by the ministère de l’Environnement et de la Lutte contre les changements climatiques (MELCC).
+3. If you spot it, report its presence to park officials or your municipality.
+You can also record your observation using Sentinelle — a detection tool provided by the ministère de l’Environnement et de la Lutte contre les changements climatiques (MELCC).
 This tool (available only in french) allows you to map observations of invasive exotic species.

-4. Be part of a collective Garlic Mustard pulling activity near you.
+4. Be part of a collective garlic mustard pulling activity near you.
 Ask your municipality or consult this article about this invasive plant in our blog.

 5. If the plant grows on your land, pull it by taking the following precautions:

-- Garlic mustard must be pulled before it produces seeds, otherwise there is a high risk of scattering them.
+- Pull garlic mustard before it produces seeds, otherwise there is a high risk of scattering them.